-A more complete four semester course leading to a Certificate in Commercial Photography with experience in color, fashion, advertising, pictorial, portrait, industrial photography, and photojournalism is offered in the evening.
+A more complete four semester course leading to a Diploma in Commercial Photography with experience in color, fashion, advertising, pictorial, portrait, industrial photography, and photo-journalism is offered both day and evening.
+TECHNICAL ILLUSTRATION A course in industrial drawing techniques.

-TECHNICAL ILLUSTRATION

-A course in industrial drawing techniques.
 Care and controlled precision with the use of drafting instruments and the air brush prepare the student to meet industrial requirements.
 Students work from blueprints and plans to transform two dimensional diagrams into three dimensional images.